Magisk-Modules-Alt-Repo/ToyBox-Ext/README.md

 Systemless ToyBox Magisk module using toybox-armv7m from: https://github.com/landley/toybox

-Installing the missing toybox appletts.
+Installing the missing toybox applets.

 May not work on all platforms yet.